emcwhirter-usgs/geomag-algorithms/readme_io.md

 #### EDGE ####

-`--input-edge HOST PORT`
+`--input-edge HOST`
-Specify an IP address or host name where your Edge lives along with a port.
+Specify an IP address or host name where your Edge lives.

+`--input-edge-port`
+Optional parameter, port defaults to 2060.

 #### Iaga2002 ####